An activity indicator shows that a task or process is progressing (shown here with text labels).

 Specify a keyboard type that’s appropriate for the type of content you expect users to enter.
 For example, you might want to make it easy for users to enter a URL, a PIN, or a phone number. iOS provides several different keyboard types, each designed to facilitate a different type of input.
 To learn about the keyboard types that are available, see

 UIKeyboardType in UITextInputTraits Protocol Reference.
-To learn more about managing the keyboard in your app, read Managing the Keyboard in Text Programming Guide for iOS.
+To learn more about managing the keyboard in your app, read Managing the Keyboard.
 Note that you have no control over the keyboard’s input method and layout, because these attributes are determined by the user’s language settings.